nerdzeu/nerdz.eu/setup/README.md

 ### Errors on Top 100/Monthly 100/others

-Nessuno is using some C scripts for that, so we can't help you.
+Nessuno is using some C binaries for that, so we can't help you.
 Sorry :(

 ### I got some other problem!